P3Modding/p3modding.github.io/src/ch05-03-reputation.md

 ## Social
 `local_social_rep` is the merchant's social reputation in the town.
-It is changed through by many actions, and degrades over time.
+It is changed through many actions, and degrades over time.

 ### Recurring Constants
 The following values appear in multiple calculations, and appear to have fixed values.